- What can I do to protect my computer against viruses?

 A. If your workstation is infected with a virus, please turn it off and contact your college ITC or the ITS Help Desk (3-6170) for assistance.
 Do not use your workstation until it has been disinfected.

 A. Make sure your anti-virus software is up-to-date and scan your computer.

 A. To obtain anti-virus software for home use, please visit the Desktop Protection page.

-A. Yes, you can still get a virus from any type of removable device (floppy disk, zip disk, CD, etc.), especially when transferring files from one computer to another.
+A. Yes, you can still get a virus from any type of removable device (DVD, CD, flash drive, external hard drive, etc.), especially when transferring files from one computer to another.
 It is good practice to always scan a removable device before opening a file from it or copying the file to your computer.

 A. Not necessarily; just because a virus has entered your computer, it does not mean that it has been activated.
 Most viruses infect a computer when they are opened or executed.